Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 In a fight, everyone is constantly watching for enemies to drop their guard.
 You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an **Opportunity Attack** (also often referred to as 'Attack of Opportunity').

 You can make an **:rsc-r: Opportunity Attack**{ .em } when a hostile creature that you can see moves out of your reach.
 To make the Opportunity Attack, you use your **:rsc-r: Reaction**{ .rsc } to make one melee attack against the provoking creature.
-The attack interrupts the provoking creature's movement, occurring right before the creature leaves your reach.
+The attack interrupts the provoking creature's Movement, occurring right before the creature leaves your reach.

 ---